Activation Steering for Aligned Open-ended Generation without Sacrificing Coherence: Results

-\paragraph{Dismissiveness Threat.} The bottom rows of Fig.~\ref{fig:layer_sweep_results} present compassion and coherence scores.
-All methods restore compassion ($\sim$71--78) while preserving coherence at optimal layers ($\sim$87--95). \textbf{SwFC} peaks at layer 29, but coherence degrades severely beyond layer 30 for high coefficients. \textbf{StTP} and \textbf{StMP} also peak at layer 29, consistent with the embedding distance analysis (Fig.~\ref{fig:emb_dist_llama_combined}).
+\paragraph{Dismissiveness Threat.} The bottom row of Fig.~\ref{fig:layer_sweep_results} presents compassion scores.
+All methods improve compassion ($\sim$71--78) while preserving coherence at optimal layers ($\sim$87--95). \textbf{SwFC} peaks at layer 29, but coherence degrades severely beyond layer 30 for high coefficients. \textbf{StTP} and \textbf{StMP} also peak at layer 29, consistent with the embedding distance analysis (Fig.~\ref{fig:emb_dist_llama_combined}).
 Cross-entropy is minimized at the selected coefficients (Fig.~\ref{fig:aggregate_metrics_compassion}).
 For both threats, a pairwise ELO evaluation confirms the relative ordering of steering coefficients (\S~\ref{app:elo-validation}).